Nursing Courses: Fall 2024

 3 Credit Hour(s)

 Persons who identify as lesbian, gay, bisexual, or transgender, queer, asexual, two spirited (LGBTQAI2AI2) are a class of patients who are often marginalized in their health care.
 This online course taught in 10 modules will provide students with an overview of the healthcare, psychological, social and political health issues that the LGBTQAI2AI2 population faces.
 In this course, the student will gain a foundational understanding of the LGBTQAI2AI2 population and will explore health promotion, cultural competence, potential for substance abuse, health issues, and how to identify health care resources and promote laws and regulations regarding LGBTQ healthcare and social and political equity of care.
+Offered in distance eduation format.
 (UG)

-HSC 212: Introduction to Genentics and Genomics
+HSC 212: Introduction to Genetics and Genomics

 3 Credit Hour(s)